 Waterton Lakes is a rugged mountain park, and as such there are inherent risks.
 Alpine Stables does our best to minimize these risks to both horse and rider by prohibiting any running on trail rides.
 Riders who disregard this directive increase risks for themselves and other riders, and will be removed from the ride.

 We strongly recommend booking in advance to ensure we can accommodate you at your desired time for 1-2 hour rides.
-Please pre-book rides longer than 2 hours as they vary in availability and destination.
+You must pre-book rides longer than 2 hours as they vary in availability and destination.
 For 5 hour to full day rides we require that you call us or stop in at the Stables the day prior to ensure we have all the details of your ride confirmed.
 Reservations can be made via email year round or by telephone.
 Deposits are not required; we still operate on the old-fashioned honour system!

-Cameras/phones!
 All of our rides offer spectacular photo opportunities you don’t want to miss.
 You are welcome to bring your camera/phone, but be aware you do need to keep one hand on the reins at all times!

 We offer saddlebags to store your equipment and lunches, and recommend any other valuables (i.e. phones, keys, wallets, sunglasses etc.) be kept in a zipper or tight pocket.
 Alpine Stables will not be held responsible for the loss or damage of personal items on trail rides.

 Riders should bring their own bag lunch, snacks and at least 1 litre of water for longer outings.
 We supply the saddlebags and discourage large backpacks.
-Dress for the weather and always bring a jacket, the weather can change very quickly.
+Dress for the weather and always bring a jacket, as the weather can change very quickly.
 We offer a limited supply of rain gear and encourage you to bring your own, especially for day rides.

 Horseback riding is a historic and enjoyable pastime, and a great way to see Waterton Park; however, it is not without risk.
-Alpine Stables does our best to provide safe and well-trained horses, certified guides trained in first-aid, and maintained trails, nevertheless horses and nature are not entirely predictable.
-As such, all riders must sign a liability waiver before riding to indemnify Alpine Stables and employees from legal actions.
+Alpine Stables does our best to provide safe and well-trained horses, certified guides trained in first-aid and maintained trails, nevertheless horses and nature are not entirely predictable.
+All riders must sign a liability waiver before riding to indemnify Alpine Stables and employees from legal actions.